Why We Design

 Dieter Rams, as head of design at Braun from the early 60’s into the 90’s, created many of the iconic products of that era, including the record player, radio, calculator and juicer designs we are all completely familiar with today.

 Johnathan Ive, designer at Apple, is a big Dieter Rams fan, and it has been pointed out that many of Apple’s products, from their computers to iPods, draw from and are very similar to Rams’ Braun objects.
 The calculator in the iPhone is almost a replica of the his famous Braun calculator.
-Read the rest of this entry »
+Continue reading Ten Commandments

 I was recently reminded of the saying, “Luck is the residue of design.”
 This quote* was the title of a lecture given in the 1950’s by Branch Rickey, former Major League Baseball executive.
 He was most famous for initiating the integration of major league sports by signing Jackie Robinson to the Dodgers in 1947.